cecilegltslmcs/ETL-reddit/README.md

 The library [PRAW](https://praw.readthedocs.io/en/stable/) is used in this script but it can be also possible to used [request](https://fr.python-requests.org/en/latest/).

 For the future, this pipeline is going to be automatize to run every week.

+---

+## Storage

+To store the collected data, a PostgreSQL database will be used.